-The examination is a three hour paper, with 15 minutes additional reading and planning time.
+The examination is a three hour 15 minutes paper.

 Tax rates, allowances and information on certain reliefs will be given in the examination paper.

 Study Guide

 - A APPLY FURTHER KNOWLEDGE AND UNDERSTANDING OF THE MALAYSIAN TAX SYSTEM THROUGH THE STUDY OF MORE ADVANCED TOPICS WITHIN THE TAXES STUDIED PREVIOUSLY. - Income and income tax liabilities of individuals in situations involving further overseas aspects and in relation to trusts, and the application of exemptions and reliefs - a) The contents of the Paper F6 (MYS) study guide for income tax liabilities (individuals), under headings: - B1 The scope of income tax - B2 Income from employment - B3 Income from self employment - B4 Income from investments and other sources - B5 The comprehensive computation of taxable income and the income tax liability - B6 The use of exemptions and reliefs in deferring and minimising income tax liabilities